Vegan Pumpkin Spice Latte Layer Cake

-For the cake layers, I used plenty of pumpkin (the canned variety to make it more simple and easy since I don't always want to roast a pumpkin and puree it), and my spices that I always use in my pumpkin pie, cinnamon, ginger, nutmeg and cloves.
-I wanted to cake layers to remain moist and soft even when refrigerated so I chose olive oil in place of the coconut oil this time (don't worry, you could not taste it) and the texture was perfect!
+For the Pumpkin Spice Latte Layer Cake layers, I used plenty of pumpkin (the canned variety to make it more simple and easy since I don't always want to roast a pumpkin and puree it), and my spices that I always use in my pumpkin pie, cinnamon, ginger, nutmeg and cloves.
+I wanted to cake layers to remain moist and soft even when refrigerated so I chose avocado oil in place of the coconut oil this time and the texture was perfect!
 Not only that, the pumpkin and spices were allowed to shine, and the bit of coffee I used in the liquid portion of the batter gave it just the right amount of coffee flavor.
 I used maple sugar to sweeten it because I love the flavor with fall desserts and it gives it a caramelly flavor.

 Vegan Pumpkin Spice Latte Layer Cake